Creonte (opera): Publication of the Score and Sheet Music Materials

 Frontispiece and title page of the printed score of Dmytro Bortniansky's opera “Creonte”, published by “Musical Ukraine”, 2025.

-On October 8, 2025, Dmytro Bortniansky’s opera Creonte was finally returned to humanity.
+On October 8, 2025, Dmytro Bortniansky's opera Creonte was finally returned to humanity.
 On this day, the State Specialized Publishing House "Muzychna Ukraina" (Musical Ukraine) released the complete orchestral score of the opera, along with the full set of performance materials: piano reduction, orchestral parts, vocal parts, and choral score (ISMN 979-0-707540-68-8, ISMN 979-0-707540-69-5).
 The score and piano reduction were published in three languages: Ukrainian, Italian, and English.

-This publication is the result of extensive scholarly and editorial work carried out by a dedicated team of researchers, preceding the opera’s stage premiere.
-The preparation of the edition involved restoring the composer’s original text from archival sources, comparing it with the Italian libretto by Marco Coltellini, and creating a modern musical layout suitable for both concert and theatrical performance.
+This publication is the result of extensive scholarly and editorial work carried out by a dedicated team of researchers, preceding the opera's stage premiere.
+The preparation of the edition involved restoring the composer's original text from archival sources, comparing it with the Italian libretto by Marco Coltellini, and creating a modern musical layout suitable for both concert and theatrical performance.

-The printed edition of Creonte represents an important step toward returning Dmytro Bortniansky’s musical legacy to the global cultural space.
+The printed edition of Creonte represents an important step toward returning Dmytro Bortniansky's musical legacy to the global cultural space.
 Thanks to the official release of the score, the work can now be performed by professional ensembles in Ukraine and abroad, and is accessible for study by musicologists, conductors, and students of music institutions.

-From now on, Creonte is safe from oblivion!
+Studio Audio Recording

+In January 2026, despite the challenging conditions caused by blackouts, low temperatures, and a lack of heating, the studio audio recording of the opera was completed.
+The artistic team remained unchanged from the 2024 World Premiere in Kyiv: the National Presidential Orchestra of Ukraine; the National Honoured Academic Chapel of Ukraine «DUMKA»; Antigone - Olha Fomichova, People’s Artist of Ukraine; Creonte - Serhiy Bortnyk, soloist of the National Philharmonic of Ukraine; Haemon, Danylo Kotok, soloist of the Kyiv Opera; Ismene - Marharyta Bilokiz, winner of international competitions; and Adrastus - Stanislav Pashchuk, Soloist of the Kyiv Municipal Academic Opera and Ballet theater.